auyu0408/OS_kernal_module/README.md

 We also have an interface to show these info, which only get data from proc file build by self.
 This assignment was done on **linux 4.15.0**
-## Enviroment
-If you want to make app and module separately, check `Makefile.example`
 ## Setup
 1. Build and install module
 ```bash=